 THE FREEDOM OF SWITCHING OFF

-Being a blogger and sharing the benefits of internet-free days seems a little crazy but I really do champion the power of switching off.
+Being a blogger and sharing the benefits of internet-free days may seem a little crazy but I really do champion the power of switching off.
 After all, too much of anything is never a good thing.
 Unless it’s chocolate and even that’s not advised!

-So after spending a few days in Dorset and being offline, I thought I’d share a few of the positives I found from disconnecting.
-I call it the joy of missing out because switching off enables us to be fully present in this amazing world.
+So, after spending a few days in Dorset and being offline, I thought I’d share a few of the positives I found from switching off.
+I call it the joy of missing out because taking time off enables us to be fully present in this amazing world.

 I sometimes grab my iPad to quickly check something and two hours later I’m still there.
 Know the feeling?
 The internet seems to eat time and when we switch off we can claim it back.
 Having a few internet-free days helps me to get stuff done and the slower pace makes me feel calm and rested.
 I also find when I’ve taken time-out I’m less likely to check my phone the following day.
 It serves as a reminder that the real world is worth my full attention.

 Sometimes we need to disconnect to reconnect with the people and the world around us.
 The internet is a fantastic place to meet like-minded folk but nothing beats spending time with the people who make us happy.
 When I’m with family and friends I put my phone away, after all, nothing on the internet is more important than the person or people I’m with.